Modeling and Energy Optimization of LDPC Decoder Circuits with Timing Violations: Deviation Model

+As described in Section~\ref{sec:architecture}, we consider a decoder composed of a processing unit (shown in Fig.~\ref{fig:layered_arch}) that computes all messages to and from one check node in each clock cycle.
+Since the circuit is synchronous, we can represent the computations in terms of a discrete-time system.
+Let $X_k$ be the input at clock cycle $k$.
+When timing violations are allowed to occur, the corresponding\footnote{The circuit could require one or several clock cycles to generate the first output, but this is irrelevant to the characterization of the computation.} circuit output $Z_k$ can be expressed as $Z_k = g(X_k, S_k)$, where $S_k$ represents the state of the circuit at the beginning of cycle $k$, and $g$ is some deterministic function.
+By definition, the state $S_k$ depends on the previous input $X_{k-1}$, but not on $X_k$.

-The operation of an LDPC decoder can be represented using its one-iteration computation tree, which models the generation of a VN-to-CN message in terms of messages $\mu^{(t)}$ sent in the previous iteration.
+The computations required to perform one decoding iteration can be represented using a computation tree, which models the generation of a VN-to-CN message in terms of messages $\mu^{(t)}$ sent in the previous iteration.
 There are $(d_v-1)$ check nodes in the tree.
 Each of these check nodes receives $(d_c-1)$ messages from neighboring variable nodes, and generates a message sent to the one VN whose message was excluded from the computation.
 This VN then generates an extrinsic message based on the channel prior $\mu_i^{(0)}$ and on the messages received from neighboring check nodes.
 An example of a computation tree is shown within the dashed box in Fig.~\ref{fig:LDPC_tree_dev_model}.
-For convenience, we choose to measure deviations on an implementation of this computation tree, so that measurements directly correspond with the progress made by the decoder in one iteration.
-As discussed in more details in Appendix~\ref{sec:appendix:testcircuit}, the basic processing block of a row-layered decoder handles the messages to and from one check node.
-The test circuit is therefore built by re-using a basic block $d_v-1$ times.

-Since the test circuit is synchronous, we can represent it as a discrete-time system.
-Let $X_k$ be the input at clock cycle $k$.
-When timing violations are allowed to occur, the corresponding\footnote{The circuit could require one or several clock cycles to generate the first output, but this is irrelevant to the characterization of the computation.} circuit output $Z_k$ can be expressed as $Z_k = g(X_k, S_k)$, where $S_k$ represents the state of the circuit at the beginning of cycle $k$, and $g$ is some deterministic function.
-Equivalently, we can write $\mu_{i,j}^{(t+1)} = g(\bm{\mu}^{(t)}, S_k)$, where $\bm{\mu}^{(t)}$ is a vector containing all the VN-to-CN messages that form the input of the computation tree, and $\mu_{i,j}^{(t+1)}$ is a VN-to-CN message that will be sent in the next iteration.
+In this paper, we assume that messages are updated using a flooding schedule, or in other words, that all messages $\mu^{(t)}$ at the left of the tree are identically distributed.